huggingface/ms-build-mi300/README.md

 And `local_chatbot.ipynb` can be used to query the model on your desktop through the SSH tunnel!

 # Options to try

 TGI's `text-generation-launcher` has many options, you can explore `text-generation-launcher --help`.

 TGI's documentation can also be used as a reference: https://huggingface.co/docs/text-generation-inference

+For the workshop, a few models have already been cached on the machines, and we recommend to use them:
+* `meta-llama/Meta-Llama-3-8B-Instruct`
+* `meta-llama/Meta-Llama-3-70B-Instruct`
+* `TheBloke/Llama-2-70B-Chat-GPTQ` (GPTQ model)
+* `casperhansen/llama-3-70b-instruct-awq` (AWQ model)
+* `mistralai/Mistral-7B-Instruct-v0.2`
+* `bigcode/starcoder2-15b-instruct-v0.1`
+* `text-generation-inference/Mistral-7B-Instruct-v0.2-medusa` (with Medusa speculative decoding)

 ## Quantization